Shopify/krane/README.md

 ### Deploying custom resources

 By default, krane does not check the status of custom resources; it simply assumes that they deployed successfully.
 In order to meaningfully monitor the rollout of custom resources, krane supports configuring pass/fail conditions using annotations on CustomResourceDefinitions (CRDs).

->Note:
-This feature is only available on clusters running Kubernetes 1.11+ since it relies on the `metadata.generation` field being updated when custom resource specs are changed.

 *Requirements:*